 By installing a triple FIM card in the SX-2000 MICRO LIGHT main cabinet, you can physically connect it to the 3300 ICP by using multi-mode fiber.
 As a result, you can use the existing peripheral and digital trunk cards within the main cabinet.
-Any external cabinets can also be connected by using FIMs.
+Connect any external cabinets by using FIMs.

-Upgrade 3200 ICP to 3300 ICP Hardware
+3200 ICP to 3300 ICP